Top 3 Smart Building Trends in the Construction Industry

 AI-enabled Service Automation software predicts upcoming maintenance and even reviews and approves work orders with minimal human intervention.

-Drones are not just valuable for taking aerial photographs or delivering packages.
+Drone technology are not just valuable for taking aerial photographs or delivering packages.
 They also help to exceptional support, taking over many routine or time-consuming tasks, and freeing up employees to focus on essential things.
 The unmanned aerial vehicle, drones are operated remotely and may also employ AI to operate autonomously.

 AR technology is useful in conjunction with BIM.
 Typically involving a camera and some sort of viewing device like the tablet, smartphone, or even eyeglasses, augmented reality superimposes a non-real object onto a view of one's real, physical surroundings.